 Tips for operating the stove?

 When you are first starting the fire, fully open the rectangular air intake vent at the bottom of your tent to ensure fresh air is always coming into the stove.
-Make sure the stove’s air control vent located on the debris tray is in the open position so that the maximum amount of air can get into the stove.
-Light a fire in the stove using fire starter pellets/squares and 1 piece of dry hardwood firewood (maximum 16 inches long - we recommend using 12 inch logs).
+Also make sure the stove’s air control vent located on the debris tray is in the open position so that the maximum amount of air can get into the stove.
+Then light a fire in the stove using fire starter pellets/squares and 1 piece of dry hardwood firewood (maximum 16 inches long - we recommend using 12 inch long pieces).
 Close the stove door and latch it shut.
-Let the fire get going and run for about 15 minutes, then open the stove door and add 1-2 additional logs.
+Let the fire get going and run for about 15 minutes, then open the stove door and add 1-2 additional pieces of wood.
 Close the stove door and latch it shut.
 Wait another 15 minutes.
 Now your SweatTent should be nice and hot (180°F-200°F).
 You can now slide the air control vent into a halfway open position to slow the burn rate of your fuel.

 Is it okay for the stove to turn red hot?